wp-plugins/calculated-fields-form/README.txt

 1. Associate the form with the product, entering the form ID , through the "Enter the ID of the form" attribute.
 2. If you want calculate the final price of product through the form, check the option: "Calculate the product price through the form".
+3. Define a minimum price for products, to avoid selling the products to a lower price than allowed.

 The data submitted through the form are available from the Orders section of WooCommerce.